Natural Ways to Remove Arterial Plaque

 High blood cholesterol.
 A person with this level has more than twice the risk of coronary heart disease as someone whose cholesterol is below 200 mg/dL.

 At What Age A Cholesterol Check is Necessary?

 For people over the age of 20, it is highly advised that their cholesterol level be check at least once every five years.
 The screening test which is conducted is a blood test called a lipid profile.
 Medical doctors suggest that men aged 30 and above and women aged 40 and above need to be frequently screened for lipid diseases.
 The American Academy of Pediatrics highly recommended checking the LDL cholesterol level of kids between 9 and 11.

 - HDL (high-density lipoprotein cholesterol considered as good cholesterol)

 - LDL (low-density lipoprotein cholesterol, regarded as bad cholesterol)

 - Triglycerides are fats transported in the blood from the food we consume.
 Unwanted calories, alcohol, or sugar in the body are converted into triglycerides and stored in fat cells all over the body.

 Cholesterol in the Body Their Importance

 We need cholesterol - The body wouldn't operate without it.
-Certainly, we all need cholesterol, both good and the bad, to make our body function fully.
+Indeed, we all need cholesterol, both good and the bad, to make our body function fully.
 It is advisable to have a blood test to check your LDL and HDL levels.
 Cholesterol is a fat vital for your body to function effectively.
-But once you have too much in your blood it can cause plaque in you artery walls.
-Thus the right amounts between LDL (bad) and HDL (good) cholesterol is very critical to prevent plaque in the heart.
+But once you have too much in your blood it can cause plaque in your artery walls.
+Thus the right amounts of LDL (bad) and HDL (good) cholesterol is very critical to prevent plaque in the heart.